 On July 1, 2005, we entered into an employment agreement with Dr. Hartnett.
 Under the terms of the employment agreement, Dr. Hartnett was employed as our Chief Executive Officer.
 On April 22, 2010 the Company entered into a new Employment Agreement with Dr. Hartnett, effective April 4, 2010, pursuant to which Dr. Hartnett continued to be employed as President, Chief Executive Officer and Chairman of the Board.
 The new Employment Agreement replaced the July 1, 2005 Employment Agreement.
 Dr. Hartnett's April 4, 2010 Employment Agreement had a two year initial term with automatic annual renewals thereafter.
-Effective April 1, 2013 the Company entered into an Amended and Restated Employment Agreement with Dr. Hartnett pursuant to which he continues to be employed as President, Chief Executive Officer and Chairman of the Board.
-The April 1, 2013 Amended and Restated Employment Agreement amends and restates the April 4, 2010 Employment Agreement and has a two year initial term with automatic annual renewals thereafter.
+Effective April 1, 2013 the Company entered into the 2013 Hartnett Employment Agreement with Dr. Hartnett pursuant to which he continued to be employed as President, Chief Executive Officer and Chairman of the Board.
+The 2013 Hartnett Employment Agreement amended and restated the April 4, 2010 Employment Agreement and had a two year initial term with automatic annual renewals thereafter.
+Effective April 2, 2017 the Company entered into an Amended and Restated Employment Agreement with Dr. Michael J. Hartnett pursuant to which Dr. Hartnett continues to be employed as President, Chief Executive Officer and Chairman of the Board (the "2017 Hartnett Employment Agreement").
+The 2017 Hartnett Employment Agreement provides a three year initial term with automatic annual renewals thereafter and is substantially similar to Dr. Hartnett's previous 2013 Hartnett Employment Agreement with the exception that Dr. Hartnett's base salary was reduced by 20% to a new base salary of \$775,020 which results in a corresponding 20% reduction in Dr. Hartnett's formula based annual incentive bonus.

-Dr. Hartnett's current employment agreement provides for a base salary effective April 1, 2013 of \$70,072 per month.
+Dr. Hartnett's current employment agreement provides for a base salary effective April 2, 2017 of \$64,585 per month.
 Dr. Hartnett's base salary is subject to review by the Compensation Committee not later than December 1 of each year who may increase (but not decrease) such base salary, at its sole discretion.
-Dr. Hartnett's base salary was increased to \$73,226 per month effective December 1, 2013 representing an annualized increase of 4.5 percent based on an evaluation of performance and competitive compensation factors.
-Dr. Hartnett's base salary was increased to \$76,887 per month effective December 1, 2014 representing an annualized increase of 5 percent based on an evaluation of performance and competitive compensation factors.
+Dr. Hartnett's base salary was decreased to \$64,585 per month effective April 2, 2017 representing an annualized decrease of 20 percent.
 Dr. Hartnett is also entitled to an annual performance bonus with respect to each fiscal year during which he remains an employee in an amount determined as a percentage of Dr. Hartnett's base salary, based on the amount by which our performance exceeds (or fails to meet) EBITDA targets in an operating plan as explained above.